himabk1993/link-aggregator/README.md

 You are working on a Django application, hosted on a virtual cloud server (e.g. an instance on Amazon EC2 or Google Cloud, a droplet on Digital Ocean, an Heroku Dyno...).

-Your application collects documents and saves them in the folder `/media/documents`.
+Your application collects user-uploaded documents and saves them in the folder `/media/documents`.
 That folder is located directly on the file system of your virtual server.

 The documents you are handling are small binary files (pdf-like), with a size ranging between 2Mb and 10Mb.
+All documents are accessed on a frequent basis, and it is important that they can be accessed fast if needed.

 A (very summarized) codebase can be found just below.